 13 March 2018

-Building on the success of its Forum in New York, Climate Action is bringing the Sustainable Investment Forum to Europe in March 2018.
+Building on the success of its Forum in New York, Climate Action and UNEP Finance Initiative brought the Sustainable Investment Forum to Europe on the 13th March 2018.

 While the European market is leading the global climate finance market – advanced SRI and ESG strategies, green bond issuance, European Emission Trading System (EU ETS), COP21 and the French law Article 173, most European investors still haven’t aligned their investments with the 2C target.
 Much more needs to happen in the near future to scale up low-carbon investment and fulfil EU's determination to scale up its international climate finance contribution towards the $100 billion per year goal set for industrialised countries by 2020 and through until 2025.

-The new Sustainable Investment Forum Europe will be taking place in March 2018 in Paris, France, gathering decision-makers from the investment community, European governments and think tanks to discuss concrete solutions to the current challenges of the European and global climate finance market.
+The Sustainable Investment Forum Europe took place in March 2018 in Paris, France, gathering decision-makers from the investment community, European governments and think tanks to discuss concrete solutions to the current challenges of the European and global climate finance market.

 “When we planned the launch of Poseidon, a venture to disrupt carbon markets with blockchain technology, we knew the right venue was pivotal.
 Having both spoken and participated in a panel in front of so many thought leaders has proven to be very valuable to us.
 Choosing your forum (SInv17 USA) was a great business decision and we are looking forward to your next event.”